- Posted by Neeraj Maurya

 - On September 21, 2017

 - Benefits of Einstein vision for social studio, key benefits of Einstein vision for social studio, Salesforce Einstein vision for social studio

 There was a time when social media was purely limited to text.
-However, as time passed on, social media evolved into a medium that was more dependent on visuals that just plain old text.
+However, as time passed on, social media evolved into a medium that was more dependent on visuals than just plain old text.
 There’s nothing surprising about that.
 After all, that’s what technological tools do – they evolve to offer better capabilities.

 When images became a core part of social media, it didn’t take long for the idea to catch on.
 Soon, users began to share images and use them as expressions of their own feelings and opinions.
 People today share more images on social media than they did once with text.
 To put it simply, images are the way to go now.